 The School Houses also compete in inter-House sports throughout the year, which culminates in Sports Day during the summer.
 Drama and music are also a prominent feature of extra-curricular opportunities at SGS, in which the School has achieved high standards and gained an enviable reputation.
-Productions have ranged from a musical version of Shakespeare's 'The Tempest' to the Broadway musical 'Honk!', and we wait expectantly for the School's 2018 production of 'We Will Rock You'.
+Productions have ranged from a musical version of Shakespeare's 'The Tempest' to the Broadway musical 'Honk!' and not forgetting the 2014 production of 'Joseph and the Amazing Technicolor Dreamcoat!'